 Jacqueline Bangma (she/her), U.S. Environmental Protection Agency

 Jacqueline Bangma, Ph.D., is a chemist at the U.S. Environmental Protection Agency.
 Her research focuses on non-target analysis (NTA) applications for identifying novel PFAS in surface water and industrial mixtures.
 She is interested in utilizing environmentally sourced mixtures of novel PFAS to understand mammalian bioaccumulation and mixture toxicity.
-I have been a part of BP4NTA in some capacity for about 2 years (I didn’t start leading anything until about a year ago).
-The PFAS subcommittee has members from almost every vendor, government organization, as well as academia, so I am excited to see what we can accomplish as a team.
-I know a lot of stakeholders often mention the need for an open source PFAS library, and Ben Place at NIST has started one that is a great resource.
-I am hoping the PFAS sub-committee will be able to help expand the associated data, thus increasing its impact.
+She has been a part of BP4NTA in some capacity for about 3 years.
+The PFAS subcommittee has members from almost every vendor, government organization, as well as academia, so she is excited to see what we can accomplish as a team.
+Stakeholders are looking for an open-source PFAS library, such as the one started by Ben Place at NIST.
+She is hoping the PFAS sub-committee will be able to help expand the associated data, thus increasing its impact.

 Jeremy Koelmel (he/him), Yale University